BarthPaleologue/Blog/content/posts/VR-with-Unity-6/index.md

 ## Shelf manipulation

-That we will want to select shelves using our VR controllers and have them fly to our hands.
+Now we will want to select shelves using our VR controllers and have them fly to our hands.
 The first step is to add the controller prefab to the left hand in the `OVRCameraRig` game object.
 I simply took the one from the right hand and duplicated it and set it as a child of the left anchor.

 This way we can see both of our controllers in VR!